 }

-Businesses can identify patterns indicative of fraudulent activities by analyzing the unique device attributes of each visitor.
+You can identify fraudulent activity patterns by analyzing each visitor's unique device attributes with Smart Signals.
 For instance, visitors' use of virtual machines or Android emulators can raise red flags about potential malicious intent.
-Businesses can detect attempts to bypass standard security protocols by identifying tampered devices or users using tools like Frida.
-They can mitigate social engineering risks by integrating these device signals into their risk assessment models.
+Businesses can detect attempts to bypass standard security protocols by identifying tampered devices.
+Device takeover attacks like tech support scams may use remote tools or have developer tools open which can also be detected with Fingerprint.
+You can mitigate social engineering risks by integrating these signals into your risk assessment models.

 For example, if the device shows signs of tampering, reject the request: